 From time to time there are negative news stories about the "sub-prime" credit industry.
 Such stories may follow the announcements of litigation or regulatory actions involving us or others in our industry.
-Negative publicity about our alleged or actual practices or about our industry generally could adversely affect our stock price and our ability to retain and attract employees.
+Negative publicity about our alleged or actual practices or about our industry generally could adversely affect our stock price and our ability to retain and attract employees, which could in turn negatively affect our results of operations or cashflows.